blackdiamand/blackdiamand.github.io/about.md

 ## stuff I do

-- Trying to beat [Folded](https://folded-three.vercel.app/) before retr0id hacks the site
+- Try to beat [Folded](https://folded-three.vercel.app/) before retr0id hacks the site
 - Read Hacker News
+- Read Money Stuff
 - Predict the future [sometimes with my bot](https://www.metaculus.com/accounts/profile/276163/)
 - Research in algorithmic economics
-- Attempt to
+- Attempt to read research papers outside my wheelhouse
+- etc.

 Email for any reason at any time about anything.